Using social media effectively is essential for a good PR agency, especially for one about to add social media to its services for clients.

 You can monitor social sentiment using tools like Agorapulse where you can save hashtag searches specific to your clients’ markets.

-The best thing about Agorapulse is that it will provide you with a daily notification report so you can check all your social mentions in one go!
+Another great feature of Agorapulse is that it will provide you with a daily notification report so you can check all your social mentions in one go!
 (You can also set notifications to be pinged any time you have a new notification.)

 Related Post: Social Media Management